-Under the premise of adopting them into loving homes, Amelia Dyer murdered over 300 babies.
+Under the premise of adopting and caring for them in loving homes, Amelia Dyer murdered between 300 and 400 babies.

 Amelia Dyer was a baby farmer.